wirecard/wpp-integration-demo-php/README.md

 * credit: refund a payment via SEPA credit transfer

 #### Paysafecard
-* Capture the reserved amount
+* capture the reserved amount
-* Cancel the reserved amount
+* cancel the reserved amount

 #### Przelewy24
-* Cancel a payment
+* cancel a payment

 #### Alipay Cross-border
 * Cancel a payment
+* Refund a payment